Europe's generic drugmakers say they may cut output due to energy bills | Business

 The bloc's 27 energy ministers are meeting on Friday to seek agreement on measures to ease the energy crunch in Europe, with a levy on windfall profits of fossil fuel companies and a gas price cap on the table.
 A spokesperson for the EU's Czech presidency - responsible for preparing and chairing the meeting - confirmed the receipt of the letter but said the Friday talks were meant to approve proposals by the bloc's executive European Commission.

 These have so far not included solutions aimed at drugmakers specifically.
-The letter was also addressed to the Commission, which did not immediately respond to a request for comment late Tuesday.
+The letter was also addressed to the Commission, which said it would reply "in due course".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)